school510587/BrlIMEHelper/readme.md

 * Use a more proper sound effect for the warning of typo.
 * Allow users to customize positions of braille keys and ignored keys on a computer keyboard.
 * Add an `[Apply]` button into the settings dialog.

+### Version 1.2
+* Allow users to ignore all non-braille keys during braille keyboard simulation in alphanumeric mode.
+* Add "Keyboard Mapping" option corresponding to the keyboard mapping option of 微軟注音 IME.
+* Allow braille input of rhymes with ⡼ prefix.